This General Image Theory of science theories, first published

 Indeed that this image manipulation aspect of both mathematics and language must reflect the basic nature of human thought is indicated by some language disorders.
 People with some language disorders will commonly say "big" when they mean to say "small" - and normal people will even make that kind of slip sometimes indicating that the mind deals with balanced images as "small thing=not big thing".
 One of the most basic psychological tests is the Word Association test, where people most commonly associate opposite word pairs - eg "Light" with "Dark" and "Big" with "Small" or often effectively "Light" with "not Light" and "Big" with "not Big".

-So it is more than coincidence that Gilbert's early 'active matter' physics was soon followed by Descartes' 'not-active matter' physics and that Newton concluded that either might fit with his mathematical laws and with the facts known at the time.
+So it is maybe not just coincidence that Gilbert's early 'active matter' physics was soon challenged by Descartes' 'not-active matter' physics and that Newton concluded that either might fit with his mathematical laws and with the facts known at the time.

 The history of science theory clearly shows that different people can think differently about the same thing.
 Hence observer conceptual relativity can allow description relativity and that should allow valid theory relativity.
 In this respect a General Image Theory that allows of multiple alternative compatible theories looks a valid development of Newton's blackbox science theory and can avoid the modern scary-science of self-contradicting unreasoned 'Duality Physics' or 'Multi-theory Physics'.